remyzorg/pendulum/README.md

  values, and run them on signals arguments.
 The compilation of concurrency in pendulum is completely sequential and static.

-The core language is completely compatible with vanilla OCaml compiler >4.02.1.
+The core language is completely compatible with vanilla OCaml compiler.

 **Please do not use pendulum for now, as it is an early prototype**